 1. Go dark

 When you think of a masculine space, darker colours and tones likely come to mind.
 You can choose to go with striking dark colours on the walls, or stick to darkened accents, such as metro tiles with a darker grout, a walnut-coloured wood vanity, or grey tiles for the shower or floors.
 For the walls, consider dark blues, greys, or even black.
 Contrasting colours and textures can even create a masculine feel.
 Just be sure to keep the other elements lighter to offset the colour of the walls if you choose darker shades.
 You can also pull those tones in with the accessories, like towels and bath mats.

 Bold darker tones are often used, all complemented and toned down with accents of warm wood to soften the rough edges.
 Geometric furniture designs will take the place of organic, baroque pieces whilst neutral shower curtains and blinds will replace floral choices.

-Choose materials wisely
+2. Choose materials wisely

-You can also paint a vanity cabinet any colour that you want, so it may be more affordable to purchase a white or light vanity and then transform it into a bold piece with paint.
+You can also paint a vanity cabinet any colour you want, so it may be more affordable to purchase a white or light vanity and then transform it into a bold piece with paint or wood varnish.
 Stone and marble tops create a durable and sophisticated look.
 Stone walls are a great way of adding texture and personality to a stark and plain design.

-Concrete is a popular material because it’s hard polished surface helps creates an industrial feel to your space.
+Concrete is a popular material because its hard polished surface helps creates an industrial feel to your space.
 One of the most appealing traits of concrete is its ability to change colour tone when splashed with water, returning to the original colour tone once dried.
 Grey is the second most popular colour behind black in masculine-designed bathrooms, so concrete is a desirable material.